Charge, discharge and the time constant τ = RC • build-your-own steady-state circuits

 Everything works with a finger or an Apple Pencil.
 To add a component, tap its tile in the palette so it highlights, then tap the canvas where you want it — tap the highlighted tile again to cancel.
 On a computer you can instead drag a tile straight onto the canvas.

-Tap a component to select it or, for a switch, to open and close it; a small movement is ignored so a tap does not nudge anything.
+Tap a component to select it or, for a switch, to open and close it; for an SPDT switch, tap the A, B or common arm to route the common to that terminal.
+A small movement is ignored so a tap does not nudge anything.
 Drag endpoints, probes, meters, wiper arrows and labels just as with a mouse.
 Long-press a component to delete it.

 Use Annotate to draw over the circuit and Scribble for a free notepad; rest your palm on the screen while writing with the Pencil, as touches from your hand are ignored while a pen stroke is in progress.